KubrickRubrik/Roflit/README.md

 #### Rules for using a riverpod provider (good and bad practice):
 - Good
-  - providers should be created globally, not in class methods or fields.
+  - providers should be created globally, not in class methods or field of class.
-  - Creating providers as static final variables is acceptable.
 - Good
   - **read.watch** should only be used at the build stage of Providers - declaratively!.
     **Do not use** imperative for obtaining a state or accessing a method!